jimregan/notes/_drafts/2026-01-17-chatgpt-reel-notes.md

 * **ne várj tőlem** – “don’t expect from me”; boundary-setting phrase.
 * **összeomlik** – to fall apart emotionally; strong but normalized here.
 * **rohadtul** – fucking / extremely; intensifier, informal, emotionally honest.

----

-### Why this is high-value input

-* High **lexical recognisability** + low syntactic risk
-* Clear **genre signals** you can later ignore automatically
-* Emotionally dense without being linguistically exotic
-* Excellent calibration for:

-  * parenting discourse
-  * Instagram Hungarian
-  * everyday profanity thresholds

-If you want, next we can:

-* strip this down to **neutral spoken Hungarian** (no influencer framing), or
-* mark which parts Whisper would *definitely* mangle, or
-* compare this to **English “relatable mom” discourse** and what’s language-specific here.

-Drop the next one when ready.

 -----